 Elizabeth is committed to The Body Positive’s work because it brings great meaning to her life when she can help people leave body hatred behind and become free to focus on their precious life purpose.

 We passionately believe in our work and its power to change people’s lives forever.

 It’s why we’ve been around for more than two decades, and why our Be Body Positive trainings, workshops, and public events have been sponsored by eating disorder treatment centers like Center For Discovery, Reasons, Timberline Knolls, Opal: Food + Body Wisdom, 'Ai Pono, Monte Nido, and The Renfrew Center.

 Our trainings get rave reviews, year after year.
-We believe you’ll be transformed by the experience of attending our May retreat.
+We believe you’ll be transformed by the experience of working with us.

 But we also know our work is not necessarily right for everyone.
 Some people aren't ready to make the personal commitment to practice what they teach.